msdalp/msdalp.github.io/_posts/2018-04-07-Java-Jersey-2.26-JDBI.markdown

 </listener>
 {% endhighlight %}

-You web.xml file only had a simple webapp definition before and now it includes the context listener.
+Your web.xml file only had a simple webapp definition before and now it includes the context listener.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>